NFL free agent Odell Beckham Jr. taken off plane in Miami – KION546

 “As they tried to wake (Beckham) to fasten his seat belt, he appeared to be coming in and out of consciousness,” the statement said.

-American Airlines representative Alfredo Garduno confirmed that flight 1228 to Los Angeles returned to the gate before takeoff “due to a customer failing to follow crew members’ instructions and refusing to fasten their seat belt.”
+American Airlines representative Alfredo Garduno confirmed that flight 1228, bound for Los Angeles, returned to the gate before takeoff “due to a customer failing to follow crew members’ instructions and refusing to fasten their seat belt.”

-Carlos Gauna, a passenger in business class, said he recognized Beckham before boarding the flight and later used his cellphone camera to record him walking through the airport terminal with police.
-He said Beckham had been seated in first class.

-“He just walked quietly.
-Police escorted him out,” Gauna said, adding that the flight was full and he heard “grumblings” among other passengers.

-Gauna, a filmmaker, was returning home to Camarillo, California, near Los Angeles, after more than two weeks documenting sharks in the Atlantic Ocean off the coast of Brazil.

-He said the aircraft was taxiing toward takeoff when the captain announced “a situation with a passenger” required a return to the terminal.
-Gauna said an ambulance arrived and paramedics boarded the aircraft and spoke with Beckham before police removed him.

-The other passengers re-boarded and the flight departed later for Los Angeles, where Gauna spoke with The Associated Press
+Other passengers re-boarded and the flight departed later for Los Angeles, Garduno said.
+He did not immediately respond to questions about how many passengers were on the flight.

 A Twitter post attributed to Beckham appeared to refer to the incident, saying, “Never in my life have I experienced what just happened to me,” and adding with a misspelling that he had “seen it alll.”